wmhunt1/StoreApp/README.md

 ## Functionality:
 * Add a new customer : Check
-* Search customers by name
+* Search customers by name : Check
 * Display details of an order : Check
 * Place orders to store locations for customers : Check
 * View order history of customer